AmarDange/Game-Quiz/README.md

 Bright and bold colors were used throughout the game to draw the users attention for a specific purpose or engagement.

 Color consistancy is used in the below instances:
-* Yellow is used largely when requesting user input.
+* Pink is used largely when requesting user input.
 * Black is used largely when the user's chosen name is called alongside text to draw their attention.